klml/usefulclassroomphrases/README.md

 Do you have improvements, just write me or pullrequest.
 This version is english, like css.
 But I think of language translations.

+## special

+panel
+: panel is for middled fixed width websites

+row2
+: to have a not html-tabled 2-column table with an definiton list : class row2 is above if you use not changable markup like markdown etc